 - Dental School Admissions Test (DSAT)

-- Note: Consideration will be given to waiving the standardized test requirement for applicants with at least a master’s degree in a relevant field, that was received from an institution within the United States.
-When standardized test scores are waived, evidence of quantitative ability will be evaluated based on grades earned in graduate-level quantitative and science courses.
-Official standardized test scores are required for applicants: 1) who do not have a masters degree or higher; 2) whose advanced degree was conferred by an institution outside the U.S.; 3)who are currently enrolled in a graduate degree program but do not yet have a master's or higher degree.
+- Note: Applicants with at least a master’s degree in a relevant field, that was received from an institution within the United States, are eligible to waive the standardized test requirement in SOPHAS.
+When an applicant waives standardized test scores, evidence of quantitative and writing ability will be evaluated based on grades earned in graduate-level quantitative and science courses.
+Official standardized test scores are required for applicants who do not have a masters degree or higher.
+For applicants whose advanced degree was conferred by an institution outside the U.S., standardized test scores are highly recommended, however, the applicant can chose to waive the submission of their scores in SOPHAS.

 - English Language Proficiency (TOEFL score (minimum of 100) or IELTS score (minimum of 7.0) or degree from an English-language institution) for applicants whose first language is not English.
 The code for the TOEFL exam is 5688.